omersha/omersha.github.io/_posts/2015-12-01-random-bitstreams.md

 This is ~300%-400% faster, but not fast enough.

-A major improvement can be done by taking inspiration from cryptographic cyphers.
+A major improvement can be done by taking inspiration from cryptographic ciphers.
 The possibilities are numerous, and here are two such schemes.
-The first is directly analogous to block cyphers, and the second is more combinatorial in nature.
+The first is directly analogous to block ciphers, and the second is more combinatorial in nature.

 Bitwise operations are central to both ideas.
 Recall: $\land$ is "$\mathrm{and}$", $\lor$ is "$\mathrm{or}$" and $\oplus$ is "$\mathrm{xor}$".

-As we have seen, it is possible to generate random bitsreams rather fast (e.g. using numpy.random.bytes).
+As we have seen, it is possible to generate random bitstreams rather fast (e.g. using numpy.random.bytes).
 The first idea is to do just that, but then modify the stream's entropy by some bitwise operations relying on the following simple
 observation: Let $C$ be a random bitstream taken from $B(n,p)$, and denote